System Design Space

 Open chapter

-Environment strategy and ownership
+Environment strategies and ownership

-Best fit: Large organizations with strict isolation and security boundary requirements.
+Best fit: Large organizations with strict isolation and security-boundary requirements.

 Strengths

-• Clear blast-radius separation between dev/stage/prod.
+• Clear failure-radius separation between development, staging, and production.

 Risks